mgsosna/mattsosna.com/_posts/statistics/2021-06-22-ARIMA-intro.md

 <img src="{{  site.baseurl  }}/images/statistics/arima/autocorrelation.png">

-Below we visualize the autocorrelation of [daily S&P 500 closing prices](https://finance.yahoo.com/quote/DX-Y.NYB/history?period1=1468195200&period2=1625961600&interval=1d&filter=history&frequency=1d&includeAdjustedClose=true) (left) and [daily maximum temperature at the Chicago Botanical Garden](https://www.ncdc.noaa.gov/cdo-web/datasets/GHCND/stations/GHCND:USC00111497/detail) (right).
-The S&P 500 prices are so correlated that you have to look more than six months into the past to find uncorrelated values.
+Below we visualize the autocorrelation of [daily S&P 500 closing prices](https://finance.yahoo.com/quote/SPY/history?p=SPY) (left) and [daily maximum temperature at the Chicago Botanical Garden](https://www.ncdc.noaa.gov/cdo-web/datasets/GHCND/stations/GHCND:USC00111497/detail) (right).
+The S&P 500 prices are so correlated that you have to look more than three months into the past to find uncorrelated values.
 The Chicago temperatures become uncorrelated faster, at about the two month mark, but then shoot out the other side and become _negatively correlated_ with temperatures from 4-7 months ago.

 <img src="{{  site.baseurl  }}/images/statistics/arima/autocorr_examples.png">